xtendui/xtendui/src/gatsby/markdown/components/overlay/animation.md

 ## Queue

 By default **multiple mode** queues the activations by waiting the end of duration.
+Use `queue: false` to disable queue activation.

 <div class="xt-overflow-sub overflow-y-hidden overflow-x-scroll my-5 xt-my-auto w-full">